jguadagno/jguadagno.github.io/_posts/2021-12-02-what-was-added-to-c-10.md

 ### Global Using Directives

 How often do you see or type the same namespaces over and over again? `using System;`, for me, is declared in almost every file in my project.
-With C# 10s [Global Using Directives](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/global-using-directives?WT.mc_id=AZ-MVP-4024623), you can declare your using directives at the top of your file and then use them throughout your file.
+With C# 10s {:target="_blank"} you can declare your using directives at the top of your file and then use them throughout your file.
 Now I can add `global using System;` to one file in my project, and the `using` statement will be *referenced* throughout all my files/classes.

 I see myself using the following code in my project regularly now: